The vibrating and multidisciplinary community of scientists gathered around the challenge will meet at the Anomalous Diffusion Workshop.

 code of conduct

-Workshop attendees are expected to adhere to the highest professional standards, according to the OSA Anti-harassment Policy and Code of Conduct:
+Workshop attendees are expected to adhere to the highest professional standards, according to the OPTICA (Formerly OSA) Anti-harassment Policy and Code of Conduct:

-OSA is committed to providing an environment that is conducive to the free and robust exchange of scientific ideas.
+Optica is committed to providing an environment that is conducive to the free and robust exchange of scientific ideas.
 This environment requires that all participants be treated with equal consideration and respect.
-While OSA encourages vigorous debate of ideas, personal attacks create an environment in which people feel threatened or intimidated.
+While Optica encourages vigorous debate of ideas, personal attacks create an environment in which people feel threatened or intimidated.
 This is not productive and does not advance the cause of science.
-All participants in OSA and OSA-managed events and activities are therefore expected to conduct themselves professionally and respectfully.
+All participants in Optica and Optica-managed events and activities are therefore expected to conduct themselves professionally and respectfully.

-It is the policy of The Optical Society that all forms of bullying, discrimination, and harassment, sexual or otherwise, are prohibited in any OSA or OSA-managed events or activities.
+It is the policy of Optica that all forms of bullying, discrimination and harassment, sexual or otherwise, are prohibited in any Optica or Optica-managed events or activities.
 This policy applies to every individual at the event, whether attendee, speaker, exhibitor, award recipient, staff, contractor or other.
-It is also a violation of this policy to retaliate against an individual for reporting bullying, discrimination or harassment or to intentionally file a false report of bullying, discrimination, or harassment.
+It is also a violation of this policy to retaliate against an individual for reporting bullying, discrimination or harassment or to intentionally file a false report of bullying, discrimination or harassment.